 Over the next two chapters of Carrying a Message Further, I will attempt to cover a fairly large span of ideas, issues and understandings around ideology-based victimology across the political spectrum, so I don’t need to go too much into it here.
 In some of this upcoming writing, I will share a small amount of detail about my role as the chairperson of the Faculty Development Committee (FDC) at the college and my collaborations with visiting professionals in training faculty in the creation of trauma-informed environments and in what I consider the higher and more invitational forms of practices that many are calling Diversity, Equity, and Inclusion (DEI).

 Below is a simple bullet list summarizing the work I have been involved in towards the operationalization of the mission of the Benjamin Franklin Cummings Institute of Technology.
-This list represents what I call responsible equity.
-The investment is real.
+This list represents what I call authentic inclusion The investment is real.
 And those who may have benefited from that investment were benefited in ways that are pragmatic.
-This practical approach to uplifting the lives of marginalized groups is something that I feel needs to be placed on the table in all conversations around equity.
+This practical approach to uplifting the lives of marginalized groups is something that I feel needs to be placed on the table in all conversations around equality.

 Curriculum Vitae (as of February, 2023)